 The Internet has made a degree in history more accessible than ever before.
-Busy professionals or parents can enroll in online history degree programs that allow them to pursue challenging research from any computer connected to the World Wide Web.
-When selecting your history degree program, make sure that your prospective college or university offers a concentration in the historical period or subject that interests you the most.
-You may find it more rewarding to work toward a degree with peers and professors that share your interest in a field, instead of "going it alone."
+Busy professionals or parents can enroll in online history degree programs that allow them to perform research from any computer connected to the World Wide Web.

 Many schools offer certificate programs in highly specialized areas as an opportunity for people who share an interest in a specific era to sample the kinds of courses involved in a traditional degree program.
 Professionals who earned their undergraduate degree in a field other than history can begin a career change by completing an associate degree in history.

-What Can You Do With a College Degree in History?
+What Can You Do With a History Degree?

-While many who study history strive to become historians or professors, a plethora of additional career opportunities exist for them.
-Tomorrow's history students should consider their ultimate career goals before enrolling in a degree program to ensure the appropriate coursework is available.
+While many who study history strive to be historians, a plethora of additional career opportunities exist for these students.
+History students should consider their ultimate career goals before enrolling in a degree program to ensure the appropriate coursework is available.

-A growing number of history majors have put their strong interpersonal communication skills to work as advisors to corporate leaders.
+A number of history majors have put their strong interpersonal communication skills to work as advisors to corporate leaders.
 Executive coaches help their clients weigh important decisions in the context of past successes and failures.
-Coaches must also use their interviewing and research skills to quickly assess the real truth of a situation before offering guidance.
-Most importantly, executive coaches help professionals write their own histories by encouraging clients to look at the longest possible historical view of current events.
-Historian and consultant Steven Covey often advises students to "begin with the end in mind" and address today's decision by envisioning the bullet points in your own future obituary.
+Coaches must also use their interviewing and research skills to quickly assess the truth of a situation before offering guidance.

 Some history majors thrive in academia so well, that they make perfect candidates to train tomorrow's generation of historians.
 Tenured history professors don't just recite copy from old textbooks, however.
 Many faculty members spend most of their time writing about history and culture while leading research teams that investigate new leads about specialized subjects.
 By uncovering new information and reaching new insights, history professors help refine the stories we tell about past civilizations while helping us write a better story for ourselves.

-History professionals with a passion for the law can find their true calling as clerks in a variety of court settings.
-In today's highly litigious culture, clerks combine their ability to look up information in online databases with their skills for hunting down obscure references in the stacks of law libraries.
-Students with powerful memories can launch lucrative careers as assistants and advisors to judges.
-By relating current court cases to previous precedents, clerks can speed decision-making and keep the wheels of justice moving swiftly.
+History professionals with a passion for the law may enjoy becoming clerks in a variety of court settings.
+In America's highly litigious culture, clerks must combine their ability to look up information in online databases with their skills for hunting down obscure references in the stacks of law libraries.
+By relating their court cases to previous precedents, clerks can speed decision-making and keep the wheels of justice moving swiftly.

-Attention to detail and keen insight into the effects of legislation make history majors valuable advisors to lawmakers, lobbyists, and nonprofit organizations.
-History majors can effectively predict the outcomes of government spending programs and other legislative initiatives, while recommending alternate solutions to current problems.
-History majors employed as analysts can also use their interviewing skills to lead teams of market researchers.
-Through personal interviews, polls, and focus groups, analysts can discover the most effective ways to tell stories about new programs to concerned voters.
+Attention to detail and keen insight into the effects of legislation can help history majors to advise lawmakers, lobbyists and nonprofit organizations as legislative analysts.
+These professionals work to predict the outcomes of government spending programs and other legislative initiatives, foreseeing problems and coming up with solutions before they've even happened.
+They can also use their interviewing skills to lead teams of market researchers.
+Through personal interviews, polls, and focus groups, legislative analysts can discover effective ways to convey information about programs and initiatives to concerned voters.